MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 $$
 {{< /rawhtml >}}

-Adding this translation vector to the zero vector (0, 0, 0) or pre-mulitplying the homogeneous translation matrix with the homogeneous zero vector (0, 0, 0, 1), can be interpreted in two ways:
+Adding this translation vector to the zero vector (0, 0, 0) or pre-multiplying the homogeneous translation matrix with the homogeneous zero vector (0, 0, 0, 1), can be interpreted in two ways:

 **First**, it describes _moving the camera and all camera-locked points_ from $(0, 0, 0)$ to $(0, 0, -1)$ in world coordinates:
 - the camera is at $(0, 0, 0)$ in world coordinates